kamlesh577/office_network-using-packet-tracer/README.md

 # Office_network-using-packet-tracer

-I designed this network configuration for the network of small ffice, given some constraints.
+I designed this network configuration for the network of small office, given some constraints.

 Its an interesting problem demonstrating the concepts of IP Subnetting and using RIPv2 Protocol.
 I am sharing this working solution so that it might be of help to others looking to learn these concepts .